trilogy-group/juneau/README.md

  ***************************************************************************************************************************
 -->

-# Juneau with issue solved
+# Juneau with issue solved.

 Please visit the [home page](http://juneau.apache.org) for more information about this project.